parsiya/parsiya.net/content/post/2019/2019-12-02-java-burp-1/index.markdown

 while the firewall dialog is active, debug again (`F5`).

-After the debugger is attached, reload the extension with `Ctrl+Right-Click` on the checkbox and see the debugger break.
+After the debugger is attached, reload the extension with `Ctrl+Right-Click` on the checkbox in the Extender tab and see the debugger break.

 {{< imgcap title="Achievement unlocked: Debugging in VS Code" src="08-debugging.png" >}}